 There is no limit on contract duration, but short is better than long.
 Renewals may avoid extended duration, but a continuous 20-year relationship punctuated by 20 annual renewals may not be very persuasive.

+There is no limit on contract duration, but short is better than long.

 Hours set by the employer also suggest employee status.
-Of course, you might prohibit your home remodeler from noisy work past 7:00 p.m. and that by itself does not make the contractor your employee.
-Yet from a contract drafting point of view, putting scheduling in the independent contractor's hands can help to support independent contractor characterization.
+Of course, you might prohibit your home remodeler from noisy work past 7 p.m. and that by itself does not make the contractor your employee.
+Yet from a contract drafting point of view, putting scheduling in the worker's hands can help to support independent contractor characterization.

-5. Full-Time and Exclusivity
+5. Full Time and Exclusivity

 Classically, an independent contractor is free to seek other work.
-If a worker must work full-time for one company, that restricts other work.
+If a worker must work full time for one company, that restricts other work.
 The agreement should make clear whether full-time work is required.
-An alternative to full-time might be to set a deadline for a final product.
+An alternative to full time might be to set a deadline for a final product.

-Similarly, an exclusivity requirement hurts independent contractor status, while a lack of exclusivity helps even if the worker doesn't choose to work for anyone else.
-Of course, exclusivity by itself isn't fatal.
-Following a business sale, departing executives who consult usually cannot engage in competition, and that doesn't necessarily mean they are employees.
+Similarly, an exclusivity requirement hurts independent contractor status, while a lack of exclusivity helps even if the worker does not choose to work for anyone else.
+Of course, exclusivity by itself is not fatal.
+Following a business sale, departing executives who consult usually cannot engage in competition, and that does not necessarily mean they are employees.
 No one factor controls.